Mise Éire

 Mise Éire ([ˈmʲɪʃə ˈeːɾʲə], Irish for "I [am] Ireland") is a 1912 Irish-language poem by the Irish poet and Republican revolutionary leader Patrick Pearse.

-Background

-Mise Éire is a 1912 Irish-language poem by the Irish poet and Republican revolutionary leader Patrick Pearse.

 Political relevance

 In the poem, Pearse personifies Ireland as an old woman whose glory is past and who has been sold by her children.

 Later use

-Described as both a literary and historical text, it was regularly used by Republican prisoners in Long Kesh as a means of learning and teaching Irish.
+Described as both a literary and historical text, it was regularly used by Republican prisoners in Long Kesh prison as a means of learning and teaching Irish.
 Is Mise continues to be relevant in post-partition Ireland, suggest scholars, as illustrating of the difficulties in identifying "Irishness" in Northern Ireland.

+Film

+The title of the poem was used as a title for a 1959 documentary film by George Morrison, which dealt with key figures and events in Irish Nationalism between the 1890s and the 1910s, including Pearse himself.
+Seán Ó Riada wrote a soundtrack for the film, also titled 'Mise Éire'.